sebfault/architecure-kata-sandbox/ADRs/ADR_1.markdown

 ## Consequence

-There exists a possibilty to not get most updated data when an event happens in between schedule intervals.
+There exists a possibilty to NOT get the most updated data whenever an event happens in between scheduled polling intervals.
 This limitation is addressed in ADR 2.
-Otherwise, the scheduling rate can be adjust to minimize this scenario
+Otherwise, the scheduling rate can be adjusted to minimize this limitation.